Sadiqabad train accident: Death toll rises to 24 as more bodies found

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BAHAWALPUR: The death toll of Walhar Railway Station accident rose to 24 as three more injured passengers died of their injuries at the Sheikh Zayed Hospital Rahim Yar Khan on Friday.
+BAHAWALPUR: The death toll of Walhar Railway Station accident rose to 24 as three more injured passengers died of their injuries at Sheikh Zayaid Hospital Rahim Yar Khan on Friday.

-Pakistan Railways staffers continued on Friday the operation to remove the wreckage from the loop line.
-An inquiry committee in its preliminary report has held the train driver responsible for the tragic accident as he failed to stop the train despite the red signal on the track.
-The report also mentioned that the speed of the train was more than permitted.
+Pakistan Railways staffers continued on Friday operation to remove debris from the loop line.
+An inquiry committee in its preliminary report has held the train driver responsible for the tragic accident as he failed to stop the train despite red signal on the track.
+The report also mentioned the speed of the train that was more than permitted.

-Reportedly, the people are upset over the statements of the railways officials that the station master had mistakenly changed the loop that caused the disaster.
-According to Deputy Commissioner Rahim Yar Khan, the best available medical treatment is being provided to the injured at the Sheikh Zayed Hospital and Tehsil Headquarters Hospital, Sadiqabad.
+Reportedly, the people are upset over the statements of the Railways Officials that the station master had mistakenly changed the loop that caused the disaster.
+According to Deputy Commissioner (DC) Rahim Yar Khan, the best available medical treatment is being provided to the injured at Sheikh Zayaid Hospital and Tehsil Headquarters (THQ) Hospital, Sadiqabad.

-BAHAWALPUR: The death toll of Walhar Railway Station accident rose to 24 as three more injured passengers died of their injuries at the Sheikh Zayed Hospital Rahim Yar Khan on Friday.
+BAHAWALPUR: The death toll of Walhar Railway Station accident rose to 24 as three more injured passengers died of their injuries at Sheikh Zayaid Hospital Rahim Yar Khan on Friday.

-Pakistan Railways staffers continued on Friday the operation to remove the wreckage from the loop line.
-An inquiry committee in its preliminary report has held the train driver responsible for the tragic accident as he failed to stop the train despite the red signal on the track.
-The report also mentioned that the speed of the train was more than permitted.
+Pakistan Railways staffers continued on Friday operation to remove debris from the loop line.
+An inquiry committee in its preliminary report has held the train driver responsible for the tragic accident as he failed to stop the train despite red signal on the track.
+The report also mentioned the speed of the train that was more than permitted.

-Reportedly, the people are upset over the statements of the railways officials that the station master had mistakenly changed the loop that caused the disaster.
-According to Deputy Commissioner Rahim Yar Khan, the best available medical treatment is being provided to the injured at the Sheikh Zayed Hospital and Tehsil Headquarters Hospital, Sadiqabad.
+Reportedly, the people are upset over the statements of the Railways Officials that the station master had mistakenly changed the loop that caused the disaster.
+According to Deputy Commissioner (DC) Rahim Yar Khan, the best available medical treatment is being provided to the injured at Sheikh Zayaid Hospital and Tehsil Headquarters (THQ) Hospital, Sadiqabad.